Stock market today: Wall Street slumps as its weak start to 2024 carries into another day

 Critics say that's likely too bold a prediction.
 “The only way the Fed will cut more than four times in 2024 is if the economy is skidding out of control” into a recession, Jacobsen said.

-Even if the Federal Reserve is able to pull off its perfect landing for the economy to shimmy away from high inflation without a downturn, some critics also say the stock market has simply run too far, too fast in recent months and is due for at least a pause in its run.
+Even if the Federal Reserve pulls off a perfect landing to shimmy away from high inflation without causing an economic downturn, some critics also say the stock market has simply run too far, too fast in recent months and is due for at least a pause in its run.

 In stock markets abroad, indexes fell across much of Europe and Asia.
 Losses were particularly sharp in France, where the CAC 40 fell 1.6%, and in South Korea, where the Kospi sank 2.3%.
 Stocks in Shanghai were an outlier, rising 0.2%.